The GitLab Technical Writing team collaborates with developers, product managers, and the community to develop product documentation.

 If you were directed here from a documentation page’s metadata:

-- If you are part of a development group and would like to add metadata to documentation pages, create an issue in the Technical Writing repository for discussion.
-Additional discussion is in this issue.
+If you are part of a development group and would like to add metadata to documentation pages, create an issue in the TW team tasks project for discussion.
+Additional discussion is in issue 547.

 Technical Writers are encouraged to review and improve documentation of other